CertifaiAI/classifai-blogs/0_Complete_Guide_To_Custom_Object_Detection_Model_With_Yolov5/ModelTraining/README.md

 ```
 1. train/valid/test folder

-    train/valid/test folder should contain two folders: `images` & `labels` \
+    each train/valid/test folder should contains two folders: `images` & `labels` \
     `images` folder contains all the images \
     `labels` folder contains all the label file in *txt format*:\
     *note : data labelled in [ClassifAI](https://github.com/CertifaiAI/classifai) is already in this format.
-The required step is put them into the right folder structure*
+The required step is putting them into the right file structure*
     ```
     label x y w h
     ```